CamilleDang/.github.io/README.md

 ## Project 1: Prokudin-Gorskii :)

 ### Overview
 This project is based on bringing color to the Prokudin-Gorskii photo collection.
-Sergei Mikhailovich Prokudin-Gorskii was convinced that there would eventually be colored photos.
-So in the early 1900s, he took a bunch of pictures, recording three exposures of every scene he took onto a glass plate using a red, green, and blue filter.
+Sergei Mikhailovich Prokudin-Gorskii, a man well-ahead of his time, was convinced that there would eventually be colored photos.
+In the early 1900s, he took many pictures, recording three exposures of every scene he took onto a glass plate using a red, green, and blue filter.
 He never got to piece them together to make a colored image, but we can now!
 So cool!

 ### Example of the input image from the Prokudin-Gorskii photo collection: